alexeisavca/keyframes.js/README.md

   transform: 'rotateY(0deg)'
 })
 ```
 However, be sure to use the same units in both to and from state.
+Even if a value is 0, still use units, i.e _0px, 0deg_ etc.
-###transition(String propertyName, intialValue, finalValue)
+###transition(String propertyName, initialValue, finalValue)
 Connects two states of a single property.
 The example above could be written as:
 ```js
 var fadeOut = transition('opacity', 1, 0)